mahuloq/JS-Practical-Components/README.md

       // add our event listeners
       priceInput.addEventListener("input", calculatePieCost);

 3. Crazy Buttons
     Learned how to modify CSS with eventlistners, using this or other ways to target multiple of same class.
 All needed on query selector.
 ForEach needed on EventListener

 4. Code pen video was just how to use a Code Pen, nothing about making one.

 5. Stopwatch
     learned about using data- to select HTMl elements instead of numerous classes.
 Userd variables, terinary opperator.
     Use is running boolean.

+6. Accodrion

+        Learned how to make an accordion with closing and opening texts.
+        Was not able to get glyphicon to work, used V, but letter doesnt seem to rotate